But who has ever heard of a happy end?

 >>> Ref.
 VedaBase => Bg 14.16

-As it is expected in the age of Kali, most of what common people call music is totally under the lower modes and the result is visible.
-Factually, it is notorious how certain musical genres are directly connected with intoxication and promiscuity, or are their very propellers.
-Being so, it is somewhat clear that one must abide by the scriptural injunctions if he desires to prevent the Phoenix of previous samskaras from taking off, as well as the formation of undesirable new ones.
+As expected in the age of Kali, most of what common people call music is totally under the lower modes, and the result is visible.
+Factually, it is notorious how certain musical genders are directly connected with intoxication and promiscuity, or are their very propellers.
+Being so, it is somewhat clear that one must abide by the scriptural injunctions if he desires to prevent the Phoenix of previous samskāras from taking off, as well as the formation of undesirable new ones.

-So, we are left with the music in goodness, but still that would lead to two implications: Is this really in goodness?
+So, we are left with the music in goodness, but still, that would lead to two implications: Is this really in goodness?
 If so, can one take it to one’s heart’s content without any risk?
-The first consideration in this regard is that another feature of Kali-yuga is the inexistence of uncontaminated goodness in nearly everything, just like even the air and the water are contaminated in most places, and spite their original properties in a pure state, they can be thoroughly harmful.
-As far as I have seen, only the Baroque music and the Indian classical ragas offer instances that could eventually fit in the mode of goodness to some extent.
-But even in those cases I would take into consideration several factors, such as the mental disposition of the composer and the performer.
+The first consideration in this regard is that another feature of Kali-yuga is the inexistence of uncontaminated goodness in nearly everything, just like even the air and the water are contaminated in most places, and despite their original properties in a pure state, they can be thoroughly harmful.
+As far as I have seen, only Baroque music and Indian classical ragas offer instances that could eventually fit in the mode of goodness to some extent.
+But even in those cases, I would take into consideration several factors, such as the mental disposition of the composer and the performer.
 I would totally disregard the case of any piece that leads to any kind of emotional excitement, as this obviously characterizes passion.
 Ironically, emotional response is usually intended by the composer, the performer and the audience.
-Indeed, in the classical and romantic periods the composers displayed eminence in conducting the public through intense emotional trips, from laughter to flowing tears.
-And if we could isolate some genuine pieces in the mode of goodness, then what harm there could be?
-In spite of its superiority over the lower modes, goodness is still a material mode and especially in the case of those who perform or compose music, the great danger it offers is increasing the bodily identification through pride and self-conceit, which are factually demoniac qualities, while the soul has nothing to do with the activities performed by the body:
+Indeed, in the classical and romantic periods, the composers displayed eminence in conducting the public through intense emotional trips, from laughter to flowing tears.
+If we could isolate some genuine pieces in the mode of goodness, then what harm there could be?
+In spite of its superiority over the lower modes, goodness is still a material mode, and especially in the case of those who perform or compose music, the great danger it offers is increasing the bodily identification through pride and self-conceit, which are factually demoniac qualities, while the soul has nothing to do with the activities performed by the body:

-kartaham iti manyate
+kartāham iti manyate

 “The spirit soul bewildered by the influence of false ego thinks himself the doer of activities that are in actuality carried out by the three modes of material nature.”